-A bulk of the scholarship awarding will be completed by the end of March in the following
+A bulk of the scholarship awarding will be completed by the end of March each year.

-year.
 However, some departments may take longer to select scholarship recipients.
+Applicants

-Applicants should keep checking their Tech student e-mail accounts regularly because
+should check their Tech student e-mail accounts regularly because notifications of

 If you are selected to receive a scholarship, you will be notified by the department